thammit/mail/README.md

-# Mail for TYPO3
+# MAIL for TYPO3

 ## What does it do?

-Mail is a TYPO3 backend module for sending personalized mails to different groups of recipients.
+MAIL is a TYPO3 backend module for sending personalized mails to different groups of recipients.

 This can be done from an internal TYPO3 page, from an external URL or a simple text field.